 The Town expects to continue to promote policies that encourage opportunities for residents to make a living within the town, through agriculture, cottage industries, and other low-impact small businesses.

-Small commercial enterprises that are consistent with the requirements of county Agricultural and Residential zoning districts may be allowable.
-Commercial uses requiring rezoning will be limited to small contractors, vehicle storage, cottage industries, and limited outside storage of materials such as provided in the "Limited Commercial Zoning District."
+For commercial uses requiring rezoning, approval will be limited to low-impact small buisnesses such as, small contractors, vehicle storage, cottage industriesand limited outside storage of materials such as provided in the "Limited Commercial Zoning District."
+Heavy industrial uses are incompatible with the goals and objectives of this plan.

 Specific criteria for commercial rezoning are: